Minneapolis settles first law suit against police stemming from Floyd protests

 The city of Minneapolis has settled the first lawsuit by a demonstrator injured by a police projectile in the aftermath of George Floyd's death.

 The City Council has approved a payment of $57,900 to Graciela Cisneros and her attorneys.
-Last Tuesday Mayor Jacob Frey officially signed off on the payout.
+Mayor Jacob Frey officially signed off on the payout last Tuesday.

 Cisneros, 22, suffered an eye injury when a police officer fired a projectile at her on May 29 as she and her partner were walking home after a demonstration.